Code-Institute-Submissions/myPage/README.md

 # Description
 This is my first project created in Code Institute Boot-camp.
 This project was done in 3-4 weeks (no previous knowledge of programming or web design).
 This page is introduction about myself and my photography.
-(This page was made from scratch no templates used!)
+(This page was made from scratch **no templates used!**)

 ## Live Demo
-:globe_with_meridians: Click here to check my [https://ignasgri.github.io/myPage/](https://ignasgri.github.io/myPage/)
+:globe_with_meridians: Click here to check my page live [https://ignasgri.github.io/myPage/](https://ignasgri.github.io/myPage/)

 ### Tech Tool
 * HTML 5